List of Winnie-the-Pooh characters: Christopher Robin

 The primary human character in the books, he has a "cheerful" and compassionate personality and is someone whom Pooh and the others look up to.
 Despite being a child, he is much wiser and more mature than many of the other characters.
 Pooh considers both Christopher Robin and Piglet to be his best friends.

 Christopher Robin matures considerably over the course of the books.
 Some chapters in The House at Pooh Corner cover Christopher Robin beginning to go to school and his increasing book-learning.
 In the final chapter, Christopher Robin leaves his stuffed animals behind and asks Pooh to understand and to always remember him.

-In the Disney adaptations, he is 10 years old and only goes to day school.
+In the Disney adaptations, he goes to day school.
 As in the books, he is best friends with both Piglet and Pooh, and he and Pooh always do nothing together.
 Christopher Robin has had many voice actors over the years including Bruce Reitherman (1965–1966), Robie Lester (A Happy Birthday Party with Winnie the Pooh), Jon Walmsley (1967–1968), Ginny Tyler (Disneyland Records), Timothy Turner (1974), Kim Christianson (1981–1983), Tim Hoskins (1988–1991), Edan Gross (1991), Brady Bluhm (1997–2000), Tom Attenborough (2000), Tom Wheatley (2003–2005), William Green (2002), Paul Tiesler (2001–2003), Struan Erlenborn (2007–2010), Jack Boulter (2011), and Oliver Bell (2017).
 Christopher Robin starred in his own film, portrayed by Ewan McGregor as an adult and Orton O'Brien a child (2018).